26-33 feet (8-10.2 m)

 Found in all oceans, they prefer cooler waters and are rarely seen in the tropics

 More than one million individuals

-The minke whale (pronounced mink-ey) is a baleen whale and is the smallest member of the rorqual group, which also includes humpback whales, fin whales, Bryde’s whales, sei whales, and blue whales.
-These whales have throat grooves that expand while the animal is feeding.
-They are counter-shaded, with a dark gray top and white belly.
-Those whales outside of the Antarctic population have distinctive white bands on each flipper.
+The Minke Whale (pronounced mink-ey) is a baleen whale and is the smallest member of the rorqual group (also includes Humpback Whales, Fin Whales, Blue Whales, etc).
+They have long throat grooves that expand while feeding.
+Minke Whales are counter-shaded, with a dark gray top and creamy white belly.
+Minke Whales outside of the Antarctic population have distinctive white bands on each pectoral flipper.

-Minke whales feed on krill or small bait fish which get caught in their baleen plates.
-They tend to be solitary animals, but are sometimes seen in pairs or small groups.
-They are relatively fast whales and can reach speeds of more than 22 mph.
+Minke whales feed on krill or small schooling fish that get trapped in their baleen plates.
+They tend to be solitary animals, although they can be seen in pairs or small groups while in feeding or mating/birthing grounds.
+They are relatively fast whales and can reach speeds beyond 22 mph.

-While minke whales are plentiful around the world, the population off of the San Diego coast consists of only 500 or so individuals, making them a somewhat rare treat to spot.
+While Minke Whales are plentiful around the world, the population off of the San Diego coast consists of only up to 500 individuals, making them a somewhat rare treat to spot.